Paraphernalia (album)

-This record is one of a string of mid-career recordings by Chicago natives Enuff Z'Nuff.
+Paraphanelia is the eighth studio album by American rock band Enuff Z'Nuff, released on May 4, 1999, through Spitfire Records.

 Paraphernalia is arguably heavier in nature than many of their previous recordings.
-This album is also notable for its guest appearances from other famous Chicago area musicians, including Rick Nielsen of Cheap Trick, James Young of Styx, and Billy Corgan of The Smashing Pumpkins, all featured on lead guitar for several of the album's tracks.
+This album is also notable for its guest appearances from famous Chicago area musicians, including Rick Nielsen of Cheap Trick, James Young of Styx, and Billy Corgan of The Smashing Pumpkins, all featured on lead guitar for several of the album's tracks.

 A promotional video was shot for the single "Freak".
 The director of the video, comedian Matt Kissane, is also a Chicago resident.
 Clips from the "Freak" video were televised nationally on VH1.
 The song "Ain't It Funny" also received national exposure with the band's live performance on The Jenny Jones Show.

 The cover art of the US version of the album is a homage to the rock band Queen's second album, Queen II.
 The Japanese version of Paraphernalia, released earlier than the US edition, features different artwork and fewer songs than its domestic counterpart.
 While promoting this record, the full band toured in Japan for the first time, where they have found some success over the years.